How To Install Carpet

 Time Required: Over 1 day

 Learning how to install carpet can seem like a daunting project, mainly because some of the specialized tools might be unfamiliar.
-The process is straightforward, however, and you can rent carpet installation tools that are needed to get the job done right.

 Installing carpet does require some careful planning, accurate measurements and a moderate amount of strength but it can be done over a weekend.
 This guide teaches you how to lay carpet, the padding underneath it and the tack strips that keep the indoor carpet in place.